zoecahill1/project-pands/README.md

 ![Ronald Fisher](/images/RFisher.JPG)

 <p>This data set has 150 objects of 3 different classes and 4 features.
-The 3 different classes of different species of the North American *Iris* flower *Iris setosa, I. virginica* and *I. ersicolor*.[1]
+The 3 different classes of different species of the North American Iris flower Iris setosa, I. virginica and I. ersicolor.[1]
 It has 50 numeric values for each of the 3 species (in cm);

 1. sepal length
 2. sepal width